freemn-del/freemn-del.github.io/Q&A.md

 Which of the following statements is TRUE?
 Ans: `Packet Sniffers operate on Layer 2 of the OSI model`

-Let's assume that you decided to use PKI to protect the email you will send.
-At what layer of the OSI model will this message be encrypted and decrypted?
-Ans: `Presentation layer`

 Identify a tool that can be used for passive OS fingerprinting, similarly to the GUI-based tool Wireshark?
 Ans: `tcpdump`